Chillie15/span-landing-page/README.md

 # span-landing-page
-This project is based on Frontend Mentor Challenge https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5/hub/intro-section-with-dropdown-navigation-2jS0t4lR4g
+This project is based on Frontend Mentor Challenge https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5.
+This Landing page website is responsive, tools that i used for this project is HTML5, CSS3, Boostrap.